 Surveys, Grades, and Transcripts

 In order to view your grades, you must submit your course survey while logged in to the ASPDP website.
 Your survey link will be accessible one week before the last day of the course, and will be open for four weeks.
-Please be sure to complete the survey as soon as possible; you will not be able to submit your survey after this four-week window has closed.
+Please be sure to complete the survey as soon as possible; you will not be able to submit your survey after this four-week window has already closed.

 ASPDP requires course instructors to submit grades within two weeks of the semester end date.
 Once the grade has been submitted, ASPDP will verify the grade and validate it for credit.
 The credit validation process may take up to 6 weeks after the semester ends.